 Finally, there's the banking and inventory downgrades.
 These are the big ones that, along with Khitai access, caused me to sub immediately on my experimental EU account even though I have little inventory and even less money (since I'm still a true newb across the pond).

 was an absolute nightmare long before F2P, and now that my veteran account has had its inventory capacity halved, playing those high-level characters has become an exercise in frustration.
 I can't even manage their gear at this point.
 My net worth has also been reduced to two gold (down from nearly a thousand total), so my characters are extremely limited when it comes to purchasing consumables in bulk, or Crom forbid, decent gear.

 offering is little more than an extended free trial.
 Don't get me wrong; it's a smart business move, and it's a pretty good free trial to boot.
 It allows access to all of the game's original playfields as well as max level, literally for free.

-Jef Reahard is an Age of Conan beta and launch day veteran as well as the creator of Massively's bi-weekly Anvil of Crom.
+content is like a Coke Zero.
+It tastes OK, and the caffeine kick is still there, but you know that quite a lot of what made it worthwhile in the first place is missing.Jef Reahard is an Age of Conan beta and launch day veteran as well as the creator of Massively's bi-weekly Anvil of Crom.
 Feel free to suggest a column topic, propose a guide, or perform a verbal fatality via email@example.com.